italomangueira/MediFlow/README.md

 ---

-When the `CreateCustomer` method is called:
+When the `CreateProduct` method is called:

 1. `CreateProductHandler` handles the request
 2. It creates and persists the customer (simulated)